swisscom/PowerGRR/README.md

 is chosen based on labels or the OS.
 See also [command help](https://github.com/swisscom/PowerGRR/blob/master/docs/Invoke-GRRFlow.md#-flow) for the available flow types.
-* Netstat, ListProcesses, FileFinder, RegistryFinder, ExecutePythonHack, ArtifactCollectorFlow
+* Netstat, ListProcesses, FileFinder, RegistryFinder, ExecutePythonHack, ArtifactCollectorFlow, YaraProcessScan

 **Repo Structure**